tekumara/notes/python-install-ubuntu.md

 curl -s https://bootstrap.pypa.io/get-pip.py | sudo -H /usr/bin/python3.7
 ```

-pip will install system packages into _/usr/local/lib/python3.X/dist-packages_ and user packages into _~/.local/lib/python3.X/site-packages_ where X depends on the version of the python interpreter being run.
+pip will install system packages into _/usr/local/lib/python3.X/dist-packages_ when run as root,
+and user packages into _~/.local/lib/python3.X/site-packages_ where X depends on the version of the python interpreter being run.
 Entrypoints will be created in the adjacent _bin/_ directory and reference the python3.X interpreter.
 When run as root using ie: `sudo pip` system packages will be installed.

 Beware: _/usr/local/bin_ is a shared directory and can have entrypoints from different python versions.